Frequently Asked Questions

 Will you complete any works prior the property being rented?

-Once a property is enrolled in our Guaranteed Rent scheme, we can handle both minor repairs and major renovations.
-Additionally, we offer landlords payment plans to help manage and spread the costs.
+Once a property is enrolled onto our Guaranteed Rent scheme, and we are both happy with the agreements, we can project manage both minor repairs and major renovations.
+Additionally, we can offer landlords payment plans to help manage and spread the costs.

 Who do you work with on the Guaranteed Rent scheme?

-We work in and with mostly London, Kent and Essex boroughs.
-This means we are able to achieve the best possible rent for Landlords and also manage / rent the property in the quickest time possible.
+We work in and with mostly London, Kent and Essex boroughs, working professional families and government backed work forces like e.g. the NHS.
+This means we are able to achieve the best possible rent for Landlords and also manage / rent your property in the quickest time possible without costs.

 HMO Guaranteed Rent FAQs